dmitrii-eremin/jfes/README.md

 config.jfes_free = free;
 ```

-But, if you need to use your own memory management functions, use them.
+But, if you need to use your own memory management functions, you can use them.

 ### Parser (optional)

-If you need only to parse *.json file without allocating any values (like [jsmn](https://github.com/zserge/jsmn)), you can only parse json string and separate it on tokens.
+If you just need to parse a *.json file without allocating any values (like [jsmn](https://github.com/zserge/jsmn)), you can parse a json string and separate it into tokens.
-In this case, you need to use only two functions:
+In this case, you only need to use two functions below:
 ```
 /**
     JFES parser initialization.